ftzdaisuki/2151-Code/README.md

 So far, here is everything the code does:

--Drives with tank drive at 75% power!
+-Arcade drive at 50% power!

--Two relays, controlled to go forwards and backwards while a button is held!
+-Two relays!

 -Two sets of motor controllers!

 -Really nooby programming!

 -Gamepad controls!

 -A motor curve!
 (Commented out because borked)